-Under pressure from the outgoing Trump administration to increase logging, the Forest Service has rolled back protections for large trees on National Forests in eastern Oregon and southeastern Washington.
+During the final days of the Trump administration, the Forest Service rolled back protections for large trees on National Forests in Eastern Oregon.

 The protections for large trees in eastern Oregon–known as the 21” Screens–were put into place in the mid-1990’s because of the well-documented deficit of large trees across the landscape due to logging and mismanagement.
 The Forest Service has rolled back these protections across millions of acres on six National Forests east of the Cascade crest: the Deschutes, Ochoco, Malheur, Umatilla, Wallowa-Whitman, and Fremont-Winema National Forests.

 Take action to defend large trees and old forests!Call or email Senator Jeff Merkley’s office to ask that he takes a stand and fights for the protection of large trees in Oregon.

 Ask Senator Merkley to work with the Biden administration to reinstate the 21″ Screens protections for large and old trees.
 Large trees and old growth forests need more protection, not more logging!

 Logging large trees will further threaten old-growth forests, and the species that depend on them.
 Also, the agency’s decision to roll back protections for large trees is exactly the wrong direction for addressing climate change.

 There is still a deficit of large trees on the landscape across eastern Oregon and southeastern Washington.

 Many species of wildlife depend on large trees, snags (standing dead trees), and large logs in order to survive.
 The 21” Wildlife Screens were meant to protect this crucial wildlife habitat.